nschlaepfer/Phi-2/README.md

 Check out [this tutorial](https://tutorials.inferless.com/deploy-deci-7b-using-inferless) which will guide you through the process of deploying a Phi-2 model using Inferless.

 ## TL;DR - Deploy Phi-2 using Inferless:
-- Deployment of Deploy Phi-2 model using [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).
+- Deployment of Deploy Phi-2 model using [vLLM](https://github.com/vllm-project/vllm).

-- By using the bitsandbytes, you can expect an average latency of 11.96 sec, generating an average of 21.34 tokens/sec where each token took 46.85 ms and an average cold start time of 7.82 sec using an A100 GPU(80GB).
+- By using the bitsandbytes, you can expect an average latency of 1.34 sec using an A100 GPU(80GB).
 - Dependencies defined in inferless-runtime-config.yaml.
 - GitHub/GitLab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.